samjulien/ag-grid-react-thinkster/07-selection/README.md

 # 07 - Selection
-This tutorial is all about selection: row selection, checkbox selection, the selection API, range selection, and fill handlers.
+This tutorial is all about selection: row selection, checkbox selection, the selection API, range selection, and fill handles.

 This tutorial uses a project called `aggr-selection` for all but the last two videos.
 You'll find the starting point code in the `starting-points` folder and the finished code in the `finished-code` folder.